syncfusion-content/windowsforms-docs/WindowsForms/Testing/QTP/Limitations.md

 # Limitations

-The followings are the limitations in various platforms that are yet to be resolved.
+The following are the limitations in various controls that are yet to be resolved.

 ## General
 Documentation column is not supported in the Keyword View.